 Press Freedom Score (0 = best, 100 = worst)

 Political Environment(0 = best, 40 = worst)

 Economic Environment(0 = best, 30 = worst)

-Most South Africans receive the news via radio outlets associated with the SABC.
-However, efforts are being made to expand the number and broadcasting range of community radio stations via the Independent Communications Authority of South Africa (ICASA).
-In April, press freedom organizations praised Mbeki’s decision not to sign controversial legislation that would have enabled the minister of communications to select the ICASA council.
-While the SABC’s three stations claim most of the television market, the country’s two commercial television stations, e.tv and M-Net, are reaching ever greater proportions of the population—78 percent of the population accessed e.tv in 2006.
-Internet access is unrestricted and growing rapidly, although many South Africans cannot afford the service fee and only 10 percent of the population accessed it in 2006.
+Most South Africans receive the news via radio outlets, most of which are associated with the SABC.
+However, efforts are being made to expand the number and broadcasting range of community radio stations via the Independent Communications Authority of South Africa, and low-power nonprofit radio stations are increasing in prevalence, though they continue to be difficult to maintain financially.
+While the SABC’s three stations claim most of the television market, the country’s two commercial television stations, e.tv and M-Net, are reaching ever greater proportions of the population.
+Internet access is unrestricted and growing rapidly (11.6 percent of the population are currently users), although many South Africans cannot afford the service fee.